Darkempire78/Twitch-Point-Farmer/README.md

 {
-    "chromeDriverPath": "", // Set the path of the chromedriver "authTokenCookie": "", // Paste the content of your Twitch authentication cookie (auth-token) "streamers": [] // Put a list of your streamers to farm in order of preference (ex: ["streamerName1", "streamerName2", ...])
+    "chromeDriverPath": "", // Set the path of the chromedriver "authTokenCookie": "", // Paste the content of your Twitch authentication cookie (auth-token) "streamers": [], // Put a list of your streamers to farm in order of preference (ex: ["streamerName1", "streamerName2", ...])
-}
+    "hideTheBot" true // true = hide the bot, false = see the bot working }
 ```

 * Rename it to `config.json`.

 Finally, launch the script.

-## See the bot

-You can see how the robot works by commenting [this line](https://github.com/Darkempire78/Twitch-Point-Farmer/blob/main/main.py#L19).

 ## Get your Twitch authentication cookie (auth-token).